trustmaster/trustmaster.github.io.src/content/post/solid_principles_in_short_poems.md

 +++

-# SOLID design as poetry
+Software Design is hard.
+It is complicated, it takes years to learn (in a sense that you really know what you are doing and why, compared to just copying and pasting something that you read somewhere) and sometimes it is counter-intuitive.

-Disclaimer: I make these notes to better understand SOLID design principles myself while reading the "Clean Architecture" by Robert Martin.
+I started making these notes to better understand SOLID design principles myself while reading the "Clean Architecture" by Robert C. Martin.
 The book points to common misunderstandings of these principles, but the explanations given are far from being easily memorable.

-Here I'll try to make them easier to understand and memorize, with a bit of poetry, fun examples and a grain of salt.
+To make Software Design a bit more entertaining, I decided to write a short funny poem for each of the five SOLID principles, complemented with examples from real life that ideally even non-engineers can understand.

 ## Solid Responsibility Principle (SRP)